Grow Your Accounting Business Online With WordPress

 - An RSS feed provides a way for external links to point back to your content

-- There are several ways your readers can receive your content (e.g. users can view your content on their mobile device using different applications)
+- RSS provides various ways for your readers to receive your content (e.g. read the content on their mobile device using a feed reader)

 - It’s built into WordPress

-There are also a number of benefits when it comes to providing valuable content on your website from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits when it comes to adding syndicated content to your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-To find RSS feeds with useful content for your website, search online for relevant government departments or well-known industry bodies.
+To find RSS feeds with useful content for your website, search online for relevant government departments and well-known industry bodies.

-For example, here are some exaples of feeds you may want to add to your accounting website:
+For example, here are some exaples of RSS feeds containing useful information that you may want to add to your accounting website:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm